miguelmaso/merge_simulations/README.md

     └── ...
 ```

-What happens if one simulation is longer than the other?
-This marco will combine each time step where it is present in both simulations.
+*What happens if one simulation is longer than the other?* This marco will combine each time step where it is present in both simulations.
 So, if one simulation is longer, the extra time steps will be ignored.
-In that case, it is possible to specify a **DefaultTime** in order to extend the shorter simulation.
+In this case, it is possible to specify a **Default Time** in order to extend the shorter simulation.

-In this animation, the first simulation (a landslide) has been extended with the initial configuration.
+In the animation below, the first simulation (a landslide) has been extended with the initial configuration.
 Furthermore, there is a triple combination (recursive) of post-process results: the landslide simulation, the free surface simulation and the bottom mesh.

 ![PFEM-SW coupling](doc/landslide-flume.gif)